 - An ultrasound imaging exam, during which your doctor can view the kidneys, bladder and other urinary structures to identify potential problems

-- A voiding cystourethrogram, an X-ray exam that uses a special dye to outline the kidneys, ureters, bladder and urethra, capturing images before and during urination
+- A specialized X-ray of the urinary tract that uses a special dye to outline the kidneys, ureters, bladder and urethra, capturing images before and during urination

 Treatment for hydronephrosis depends on the underlying cause.
-Although surgery is sometimes needed, in many cases hydronephrosis resolves on its own.
+Although surgery is sometimes needed, hydronephrosis often resolves on its own.

 - Mild to moderate hydronephrosis.
-Your doctor may opt for a wait-and-see approach to treatment, as hydronephrosis could resolve on its own.
+Your doctor may opt for a wait-and-see approach to see if you get better on your own.
 Even so, your doctor may recommend preventive antibiotic therapy to lower the risk of urinary tract infections.

 - Severe hydronephrosis.
-When hydronephrosis makes it hard for the kidney to function — as can happen in more-severe cases or in cases that involve reflux — surgery may be recommended to eliminate the blockage or correct the reflux.
+When hydronephrosis makes it hard for the kidney to function — as can happen in more-severe hydronephrosis or in hydronephrosis that involves reflux — surgery may be recommended to fix a blockage or correct reflux.

-Left untreated, severe hydronephrosis could lead to permanent kidney damage.
+Left untreated, severe hydronephrosis can lead to permanent kidney damage.
 Rarely, it can cause kidney failure.
-In most cases, however, this condition does resolve successfully.
-In the meantime, because hydronephrosis typically affects only one kidney, the other kidney can do the work for both.Previous
+But hydronephrosis typically affects only one kidney and the other kidney can do the work for both.Previous